fzzgg/Invify-lib/README.md

 # Welcome to the INVIFY INVENTORY API! 🧰

-InvifyLib is a powerful and feature-rich library designed for developers to create custom GUIs with ease.
+InvifyLib is a powerful and feature-rich library designed for developers (for now) to create custom GUIs with ease.
 (In the future :D)

 ## ⚠️ Important Compatibility Information